innerr/ticat/doc/zen/why-weird.md

 there might be more function giving to `$` in the future, but this command is not stable, maybe we would cancel it someday, because there are too much weird things for users already.

+For now, we check the input args to **ticat**, if the grammar is wrong, **ticat** will report error.
+To achive full tail editing,
+we need a way to let users putting wrong things and then we give back the suggestions.